sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Ha, see, ah knew you couldn't relate. ...'ang on, what?"
 His head spun to face Grooves.
 "You felt it too?"

 "Ashamed to say I did, darlin'."
 Grooves sighed, tilting the chair back to look up at the ceiling.
 "When I held them, I thought - no, I knew - I could win the Award this time."
 He threw his flipper out in front of him.
 "Surely, my losing streak would be over!
-I could have the past Awards that *I knew* I had deserved!"
+I could have the past Awards that *I knew* I had deserved!
+I could *finally* put you in your place!"

+Conductor raised both eyebrows.
+"Excuse me?"

+"Don't tell me you don't have it comin'.
+'Specially after what you pulled."

+The owl felt like he wanted to say somethin, but couldn't find the words.
+He decided to let it slide for now.
 "But ye didn't go for it, lad.
 What 'appened?"

 The penguin chuckled.
 "It's the darndest thing.
-It promised me so much, but I didn't think I could do it.
-So I used my movies to give them to someone who I thought needed the confidence."
+It promised me so much, but I didn't think I could pull it off.
+So I used my movies to give them to someone who I thought could do it for me."

 "The lass..."